mcorlett117/GEKO/README.md

 ### Option 2: You do not have Elastic or OpenCTI

-If you don't have an existing Elastic or OpenCTI stack, you can use the provided `docker-compose.yml` to set one up.
+If you dont have an existing Elastic or OpenCTI stack, you can use the provided `docker-compose.yml` to set one up.

 1.  **Clone the repository:**
     ```bash